What is the PIK3CA biomarker?

 What are the potential side effects ?

 Every treatment has the potential to cause some side effects.
-Some people may be more sensitive than others to a particular drug.
-It also depends on your other treatments, medications, vitamins and herbal supplements.
-For example, side effects could be worse if you are treated with radiation at the same time.
-Tell your doctor and pharmacist about all of your medications, vitamins, and treatments.
-Call your doctor immediately if you are experiencing severe symptoms.
+Some people may be more sensitive than others to a drug.
+The response to a specific treatment also depends on your medications, vitamins, and herbal supplements.

 For more on side effects of other chemotherapy regimens, click here.